getgrav/grav-learn/pages/09.hosting/01.shared/05.siteground/docs.md

 ## Enabling PHP OPcache

+!!!
+Update [2016-03]: Siteground Support advised that OPCache is available from PHP7 and not 5.5.
+This then had OPCache enabled by default, and so no further configuration was required in this stage of the setup, so some of the below instructions may no longer be required.

 By default, SiteGround hosting comes with **support** for **Zend OPcache**, but it is **not enabled**.
 You must manually enable it by creating a `php.ini` file in your `public_html/` folder with the contents:

 ```